DanielHoulihan/Datacenter-Management/README.md

 docker compose up
 ```

-Using a virtual environment (If you do not have docker but still want the app contained)
+Using a virtual environment (If you do not want to use docker):
-Run the startup bash script which creates a python virtual environment.

 ```
 source startup.sh
 fab run
 ```

-To run the application in debug mode:
+Debug mode
 This will install python libraries globally (not recommended)

 ```